tasmia974/angular-codingProblem/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+1)ng serve to start project
+2) dashboard appears
+3)there are total values
+4)user, post and comment are pages which can delete , update, view record